hueitan/javascript-sdk-design/README.md

 ## Request

-The communication between our SDK and Server is using Ajax Request, as we know we can use jQuery ajax http request to communicate with Server, but there's a better solution to implement it.
+The communication between our SDK and Server is using Ajax Request.
+Most commonly use-cases leverage jQuery's ajax http request to communicate with Server.
+The good news is that there is even a better solution to achieve that.

 ### Image Beacon

-Use the Image Beacon to ask the browser to perform a method GET Request to get an Image.
+Using the Image Beacon to ask the browser to perform a method GET Request to get an Image.

-*Remember to add timestamp (Cache Buster) to prevent caching in browser.*
+*Ones should always remember to add timestamp (Cache Buster) to prevent caching in browser.*

 ```js
 (new Image()).src = 'http://<DOMAIN>.com/collect?id=1111';
 ```

 Some notice for GET Query String, there is the limit of length which is 2048(Basically It depends on different browser and server).
-You should do some tricks to handle if exceed length limit.
+The following trick helps to handle the case of  exceeded length limit.

 ```js
 if (length > 2048) {